Do You Show These Signs of Aging?

 Recovering From a Facelift Procedure

 You may have to wear a bandage over your face during recovery.
 This is to minimize swelling, bruising, and exposure to sunlight.
-You may be responsible for draining attached tubes.
+You may be responsible for draining the attached tubes.
 These dispose of any excess blood or fluid.
 Don’t worry, your doctor will give you plenty of aftercare instructions.

 Instructions may include but are not limited to: